All posts

 Why Lead Decay Happens (It Is a System Problem, Not a Human One)

 No re-engagement detection layer.
 FollowUpBoss and HubSpot both log email opens and site visits.
-But that data sits in an activity feed that you would have to manually check for every contact, every day.
+But that data sits in an activity feed you would have to manually check for every contact, every day.
 There is no "this contact just woke up" alarm.

 No prioritization signal.
 Without automated scoring, everything looks equally urgent or equally stale.
 A lead from today looks the same as a lead from eight months ago who just opened three emails in a row.